Stained Glass Sundials: 18th & 19th Centuries (1700's & 1800's)

 Present Location: unknown.
 It’s possibly at its original location, but is probably not still there since Philip Pattenden says that it was restored in 1920 then sold.

-Orientation: vertical.
-Declines south southwest
+Orientation: Vertical.
+Declines south southwest.

 Size: unknown